aFarkas/lazysizes/plugins/include/README.md

 * lazy loading different content, styles or JS modules depending on certain conditions (responsive content, responsive behavior, media queries, existence of a DOM element, browser features, user preferences, element queries...)
 * deferring heavy to render or uncacheable content (client or server side)
 * progressively enhancing the document with new JS enabled content
-* splitting or deferred loading of large JS modules in larger projects
+* splitting or deferred loading of large JS/CSS modules in larger projects
 * clean and simple architecture for initialization/loading and/or destroying/unloading of (conditional) JS behaviors
-* self-initializing of DOM behaviors
+* deferred self-initializing of DOM behaviors

 ##Basic usage